SDSU COVID-19 Testing and Vaccine Programs

 Student Health Services offers a range of medical services to support SDSU students, including services for COVID-19.
 In addition to offering COVID-19 testing to students, the university is now offering COVID-19 vaccines.
 Vaccines are only given to those who are eligible based on the County of San Diego and U.S. Centers for Disease Control and Prevention (CDC) guidelines.

-The U.S. The Federal Drug Administration has granted Emergency Use Authorization for COVID-19 vaccines, and health authorities have defined phases for nation-wide vaccination.
+The U.S. The Federal Drug Administration has granted Emergency Use Authorization for COVID-19 vaccines and boosters.
 Distribution of the vaccine at San Diego State University is based on County of San Diego and CDC and state guidelines.

 County-Operated Testing Site